Theo13372/BetterDiscordBackground/README.md

 ## Notes:

 *   **These themes require that you have the latest version of Discord and BetterDiscord.**
-*	**WIndows 10 and Windows 11 have the same Background only the size is not the same.**
+*	**Windows 10 and Windows 11 have the same Background only the size is not the same.**

 ## Installation and usage